femou1/pb-handbooks/pbst_handbook.md

 You can switch between being on-duty for PET or PBST by using the !setgroup command.
 PET has their own set of tools, whilst on PBST duty you may not use their tools.

-During events, anyone put on KOS for PET are also automatically on KOS for PBST unless the KOS is deliberately removed for PBST by an Elite Tier+ (Cross-KOS).
+During events, anyone put on Kill-on-Sight for PET are also automatically on KOS for PBST unless the KOS is deliberately removed for PBST by an Elite Tier+ (Cross-KOS).

 ![image|690x373](upload://kKZsO6Ipoe8oV8o2VSDeGXOmELB.png)